amburu4159/group-3-ku042021/README.md

 ## Dashboard

- o We used tableau for our visualization piece of the data.
+ o We used Tableau for our visualization piece of the project.

- o Our dahboard includes an interactive filter that allows the user to select whether or not alchohol was a factor in the crash as they're analyzing the data
+ o Our dahboard includes interactive filters that allow the user to select whether or not alchohol was a factor in the crash as they're analyzing the data

-The link to thr dashboard is below https://public.tableau.com/app/profile/andrew.mburu8003/viz/ku_data_project3/FatalityAccidents?publish=yes
+The link to the dashboard is below

+https://public.tableau.com/app/profile/andrew.mburu8003/viz/ku_data_project3/FatalityAccidents?publish=yes